About This Chapter

 In this lesson, you will learn about the three most common states of matter, including solids, liquids, and gases.
 By the end of this lesson, you will be able to identify and compare these states of matter.

-In this lesson, you will learn about both concave and convex lenses.
-We will explore how these types of lenses bend light to help people see things both near and far more clearly.
+In this lesson, you'll learn about both concave and convex lenses.
+We'll explore how these types of lenses bend light to help people see things both near and far more clearly.

 Have you ever wondered how birds fly or why airplane wings are made a certain shape?
 It can be explained by Bernoulli's principle, and in this lesson, you'll learn all about it!